-Born in 1993, Maura Marinucci is the Principal Clarinet of Brussels Philharmonic.
-She got her bachelor degree in Italy in 2010 at Conservatorio L. D’Annunzio of Pescara.
-She studied then with Alessandro Carbonare at the Accademia Nazionale Santa Cecilia in Roma and she got her Master degree in the class of Francois Benda in Lugano, at Conservatorio della Svizzera Italiana.
+Born in 1993, Maura Marinucci is the principal clarinet of the London Philharmonia Orchestra, after having been the principal clarinet of the Brussels Philharmonic for four seasons from 2019 to 2023.
+She got her bachelor's degree in Italy in 2010 at Conservatorio L. D’Annunzio of Pescara, Italy, where she teaches since November 2022.
+She studied then with Alessandro Carbonare at the Accademia Nazionale Santa Cecilia in Roma and got her master degree in the class of François Benda in Lugano, at Conservatorio Della Svizzera Italiana.